 Designed by award-winning architects Six Degrees and Tract Consultants Landscape Architects, the property comprises 49 dwellings across five levels, including NDIS-approved Specialist Disability Accommodation.
-The building is located within a complex that includes council offices, community spaces, a childcare centre and a retail/commercial space.
+The building is located within a complex that includes council offices, community spaces and a retail/commercial space.

 Across the road from the Queen Victoria Market, the apartments are close to a range of shops and amenities, public transport, as well as schools and hospitals.
 Residents are drawn from the Victorian Housing Register.
 Under the terms of the funding arrangement with the State government, Housing Choices will deliver tenancy and property management services for the building and its residential community, as well as community-building initiatives, for 30 years.

 Community housing is owned or managed by non-government, not-for-profit, registered housing agencies like Housing Choices.
 We partner with a range of support services and community organisations, enabling us to meet the immediate and longer-term needs of our residents, so that they can thrive and maintain long-term tenancies.